NoyChen1/FPSGameV2/README.md

 ## 🎮 Project Overview

-### FPS Game V comes packed with:
+### FPS Game comes packed with:

-- ⚔️ First-person shooting mechanics that are smooth and responsive.
+- First-person shooting mechanics that are smooth and responsive.
-- 🌍 Dynamic level design with exciting environments to explore.
+- Dynamic level design with exciting environments to explore.
-- 🤖 Interactive enemies and obstacles that will test your skills.
+- Interactive enemies and obstacles that will test your skills.
-- 🎯 Precision controls for an immersive and rewarding player experience.
+- Precision controls for an immersive and rewarding player experience.

 ## 🌐 Online